JRC1995/TextRank-Keyword-Extraction/README.md

 ### Scoring Keyphrases

-Scoring the phrases (candidate keyphrases) and building up a list of keyphrases\keywords by listing untokenized versions of tokenized phrases\candidate-keyphrases.
+Scoring the phrases (candidate keyphrases) and building up a list of keyphrases by listing untokenized versions of tokenized phrases\candidate-keyphrases.
 Phrases are scored by adding the score of their members (words\text-units that were ranked by the graph algorithm)